We can always memorize new chords. That’s not hard.

 The perfect fifth is easy, since it forms a power chord shape (fifth string, seventh fret) with our root note.
 Since a minor third on the fifth string falls at the third fret (three semitones above the root) we can use the octave of that note on the third string at the fifth fret, to grab our minor third.

 Lastly we add our minor seventh interval, falling ten frets up from the root.

 Ten frets up from the root note (A) would be a G, which can be played by your pinky finger on the second string at the eighth fret.

 Other Chords and Resources

-Some other tertian seventh chords would include the dominant, diminished and half-diminished, all of which are covered in the full article.
+Some other tertian seventh chords would include the dominant, diminished and half-diminished.
 Now that you know how to build a seventh chord, it’ll be a great deal easier to understand and memorize others.